awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

 {% endhighlight %}
 (<a href="http://play.golang.org/p/Mo_ZfbJNJF">playground link</a>)

-For those who are not familiar with the concept of generics, here is a though experiment: let's refactor that bit of information by moving it out to a function:
+For those who are not familiar with the concept of generics, here is a though experiment: let's refactor that bit of code by moving it out to a function:

 {% highlight go %}
 package main